JBou/CloudProxySharp/README.md

 Example: 60000

+### Proxy
+Proxy server to use for solving the challenge.

+More information and examples can be found [here](https://www.chromium.org/developers/design-documents/network-settings).

+Examples: `192.168.1.1`, `proxy.com`, `example.com:80`

 # Credits
 This work is based on [FlareSolverrSharp](https://github.com/ngosang/FlareSolverrSharp) by [Diego Heras (ngosang)](https://github.com/ngosang)
 Huge thanks go out to him!